($794) Cost to ship a car from Chattanooga, TN to St. Louis, MO

 Transport method

-When it comes to moving your car from Chattanooga to St. Louis, you’ll typically choose between open, enclosed, or top-loaded transport.
-The best option depends on the type of vehicle you’re shipping.
+When shipping your car from Chattanooga to St. Louis, you can choose between open, enclosed, or top-loaded transport.
+The right option depends on your budget and vehicle type.

 Vehicle size and type